caelen00000/nuclei/README.md

 # nuclei

 This is a work-in-progress guide on replicating my pupa developmental snRNASeq analysis.
 I'm trying to make it as painless to run as is possible, but I'm sure I've forgotten several key points.
-Let me know if you run into any issues you can't fix on your own.
+Let me know if you run into any issues.

 Also, I'll note that you shouldn't just blindly run stuff.
 Read the code beforehand and try to vaguely understand what's going on.
 Particularly, I've hardcoded a lot of file locations that may or may not apply to you.
 Also, a lot of my scripts and the tools they call have fun options that I probably failed to mention here.